 You can continue to appeal your case, you just need to prove that you became disabled before the date past.

 “I applied and got denied.
-Now my Date Last Insured has past.
-I can’t appeal”
+Now my Date has past, and I can’t appeal.”

-- Keep applying for SSDI and attempt to get your case reopened.
+- Four: You can apply again for SSDI and attempt to get your case reopened.

 Updated January 2018.
 Please comment below with stories, ideas, questions or suggestions.
 Please let us know if any links on this page stop working.
 If you found this page helpful, please share it with others by pressing one of these magic little buttons: